colinkingswood/colinkingswood.github.io/_posts/2017-02-18-Django-Email-Login.md

 title: Django login using email
 ---

-Using an email adress rather than usrname for logging in to a Django application.
+Using an email adress rather than username for logging in to a Django application.

 ## Django auth login views